loyola-chicago-english/graduate-handbook/handbook.md

 Most graduate students choose to find their own off-campus apartments using the ads in publicly available sources.
 Loyola's Department of Residence Life also offers single- and double-occupancy apartments for graduate students on the Lakeshore Campus and the Water Tower Campus.
-For additional information, see <http://www.luc.edu/reslife>.
+For additional information, see the [Residence Life webpage](http://www.luc.edu/reslife).

 ### Transportation